MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Exempted-Sales.md

 Process of sale to unregistered customer has been explained in this document.

-## Create a Sales Invoice or Credit Memo
+## Create a sales invoice or credit memo

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Invoice** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer** on **Sales Invoice** or **Sales Credit Memo** header, GST customer type should be **Exempted**.